Can You Sue a University if a Student Athlete is Sexually Assaulted?

 Can a university be sued even if the assault happened off campus?

 Yes, in many cases.
-If the athlete was acting in connection with university activities, traveling for athletics, attending a school-sanctioned event, or if the school had prior notice of risk, off-campus incidents can still support a civil claim.
+If the survivor was assaulted during team travel, at a school-sanctioned event, in housing connected to the program, or while under the supervision of university staff — or if the school had prior notice of risk — off-campus incidents can still support a civil claim.
 The location of the assault is just one factor courts consider when evaluating institutional responsibility.

 What if the criminal case did not result in a conviction?

-Civil cases use a lower standard of proof than criminal cases.
-A survivor can still pursue and win a civil lawsuit even if prosecutors declined to file charges or if a jury did not convict the athlete in criminal court.
-Civil and criminal proceedings serve different purposes and operate independently.
+Civil cases use a lower standard of proof than criminal cases and operate independently from them.
+A survivor can still pursue and win a civil lawsuit against a university even if there was never a criminal case at all.
+Civil and criminal proceedings serve different purposes.

 How long does a survivor have to file a lawsuit against a university?